 Two days of prayer marked the 68th birthday of President Felix Houphouet-Boigny of the Ivory Coast.

-Two days of prayer marked the 68th birthday of President Felix Houphouet-Boigny of the Ivory Coast.
+Background: Two days of prayer marked the 68th birthday of President Felix Houphouet-Boigny of the Ivory Coast.
 The prayers cams as an apparent retort to Guinea's President, Ahmed sakou Toure's call on Ivory Coast people to curse their President, and prepare his assassination.

 President Houphouet-Boigny, was born in the town of Yamoussoukro, and it was there that the nation focused its attention.
 Services in the President's hometown were led by Mr Hamami Diori, the President of Niger.
 Mr. Diori arrived in Abidjan on Wednesday (17 October) with his wife and a 16-member delegation.
 When he arrived in Yamoussoukro on Thursday (18 October), President Diori was welcomed by Mr. Mathieu Ekra, the Ivory Coast's Minister of Tourism.